oduwsdl/CarbonDate/README.md

 ### If your module has a sub-module:

-* If the sub-script is in a subfolder, bring folder with your script, carbon tool will ignore subfolders while loading
+* If the sub-script is in a subfolder, bring the folder with your script, carbon tool will ignore subfolders while loading
-* If the sub-script is not in a subfolder, after copying it to ./modules folder, add them into config file, under 'SystemUtility' field
+* If the sub-script is not in a subfolder, after copying it to the ./modules folder, add them into config file, under 'SystemUtility' field

 ## For more help please visit the [wiki page](https://github.com/DarkAngelZT/CarbonDate/wiki)